loopandlearn/news/docs/edition/2025-03-19.md

 During a recent swim practice, the loop was briefly opened with the intention of closing it right away.
 The user was aware of the need to close it but got distracted.
 As a result, the loop remained open for six hours before anyone noticed that basal insulin had been running continuously, leading to multiple lows.

 OS-AID systems have several options when one wants to alter the set program.
 What would you (hope you would) have done in this situation?
-Let’s talk about it in this post in our Facebook group.
+Let’s talk about it in [this post](https://www.facebook.com/groups/LOOPandLEARN/posts/3972030203053454/){:target="_blank"} in our Facebook group.
 Please join the conversation!

 We DO strongly recommend keeping the loop closed even when [basal testing](https://www.loopandlearn.org/basal-testing-in-closed-loop/){:target="_blank"}.
 If you're unsure why this is a safety issue, please ask in our [Facebook group](https://www.facebook.com/groups/LOOPandLEARN/){:target="_blank"}.
 A rare exception is when disconnecting a Medtronic pump with a pre-set zero temp basal, as Medtronic’s LoopKit submodule does not support manual temp basals.